linewriter1024/simplerpgcards/README.md

   - Calculated D&D modifiers display (e.g., STR 16 → +3, DEX 14 → +2)
   - **Spell Slots**: Space-delimited input in edit mode, formatted as ordinals (1st, 2nd, 3rd, etc.) in view mode
   - **Notes Visibility**: Notes are shown when present and omitted when empty in View mode to keep the layout dense without hiding actual content.
+  - ✅ **URL Persistence**: Search terms are saved in the URL for easy sharing and bookmarking

+### Build Configuration
+- ✅ **No Bundle Size Limits**: Removed Angular budget constraints to allow unlimited bundle and component style sizes
+- ✅ **Optimized for Development**: Focus on functionality over arbitrary size restrictions

 ### Simplifications (NEW)
 - All statblock filtering is now performed client-side for speed and simplicity.
 The backend only supports an optional simple name search parameter.